 Q. Do you plan on working while you are studying in the US?

-Tip: As an international student on a F-1 student visa, you are allowed to work part time on campus for 20 hours per week during your academic semester and full time during academic breaks.
-You can tell the interviewer about any specific internship/work experience you are looking for while you are in the US or that you wish to focus on your studies and work on campus if you get an opportunity to do so.
+Tip: As an international student on an F-1 student visa, you can work part-time on campus for 20 hours per week during your academic semester and full-time during academic breaks.
+You can tell the interviewer about any specific internship/work experience you are looking for while in the US or that you wish to focus on your studies and work on campus if you get an opportunity to do so.

 Q. Have you been to the United States before?

 Tip: If you have been to the US, you can speak about the reasons behind your previous trips, be it a vacation, training program, or medical reasons.
 If you haven't been to the US, say that you have not yet had an opportunity.